My Wall Is Your Filter Bubble \ Various Artists (2017)

 If you’re interested in hiring this piece of work, please see our touring page here.

-My Wall is Your Filter Bubble is an Augmented Reality exhibition mapping the surface of the Peaks.
-It will take a critical look at the borders and silos we are confronted with in our online lives.
+My Wall is Your Filter Bubble was an Augmented Reality exhibition mapping the surface of the Peaks.
+It took a critical look at the borders and silos we are confronted with in our online lives.

 The political climate that many of us find ourselves has us searching for answers and opinions, and yet, despite the ease with which we can reach out to each other, the echo chamber effect magnifies news and opinions similar to our own, stopping other views and voices from getting in.

-My Wall is Your Filter Bubble is supported by British Council, Mexico.
+My Wall is Your Filter Bubble was supported by British Council, Mexico.